How to Sew Soft and Stretchy Face Masks – Easy to Breathe Through – Free Sewing Pattern

 Are you still looking for the perfect face mask pattern?
 This easy sewing pattern for a soft and comfortable face mask might become your favorite!
 It’s made with 2 layers of stretchy cotton fabric so it won’t slide around on your face and it’s very easy to breathe through.

 There are lots of different sewing patterns for face masks available, so if the first one you try doesn’t fit your needs, try another.
-My Soft and Stretching Face Mask doesn’t have a filter pocket.
+My Soft and Stretchy Face Mask doesn’t have a filter pocket.
 If you are looking for a face mask with a filter pocket you might try the woven (non-stretchy) Olson Style fabric face mask or my Gaiter Style Face Mask Pattern instead.

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The blog post below is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The Optimized for Printing PDF download for $2 is totally optional.
+The PDF download is inexpensive and optional.

 20200629-IMG_1777.jpg